SwiftERM Hyper-personalisation for ecommerce email marketing

 • Even when high upfront ad costs and granular targeting create short-term wins, they aren’t long-term profit drivers.
 Creating a sustainable customer base will require brands to build awareness and confidence with consumers who aren’t ready to buy, or who aren’t even in the market yet.

 The brands most reliant on short-term performance marketing will struggle the most in the increasingly saturated commerce space.
-It’s no wonder the world’s top companies have personalisation at the heart of their marketing strategies in 2022.
+It’s no wonder the world’s top companies now have hyper-personalisation at the heart of their marketing strategies.

 Future proofing your ecommerce growth